juju/docs/src/en/commands.md

    Values may be any UTF-8 encoded string.
 UTF-8 is accepted on the command line and in referenced files.

-   See `juju status` for service names.
+   See `juju status` for application names.

    **Examples:**